top of page

 A healthy functioning brain vs a depressed brain

 Traditional antidepressants known as SSRIs like Prozac, Zoloft, Lexapro, and effexor are believed to work by altering levels of neurotransmitters (chemical messengers) in your brain such as serotonin and dopamine.
 These neurotransmitters play a major role in shaping our moods on a daily basis.
-These traditional medications may work well for some but can take months of guessing and waiting and still will only work for less than 36% of the population, who fail several med trials and then considered treatment resistant.
+These traditional medications may work well for some but can take months of guessing and waiting and still will only work for less than 36% of the population, who fail several med trials and are considered treatment resistant.

 Treatment resistant depression (TRD) affects millions of people each year.
 Sadly, many of these people are still suffering with little to no relief and a deep feeling of hopelessness as they continue to struggle and isolate from family and friends.